-This fund was established to provide academic scholarships to employees or children of employees within the Oddo family of companies who intend to further their education by enrolling as a full-time undergraduate student at an accredited college, university, or trade/vocational school with the intention of pursuing a four-year undergraduate degree or specialized trade/vocational training certificate.
+This opportunity provides academic scholarships to employees or children of employees within the Oddo family of companies who intend to further their education by enrolling as a full-time undergraduate student at an accredited college, university, or trade/vocational school with the intention of pursuing a four-year undergraduate degree or specialized trade/vocational training certificate.

 In order to be eligible for the scholarship, students must be either a current full-time employee within the Oddo family of companies or a natural or adoptive child of a current full-time employee within the Oddo family of companies.
 The employee must have been employed within the Oddo family of companies for at least one year at the time of the student’s application.